uthaya98/TechAssessment/README.md

 ### Data

-- I have upload 2 json files which are sample_product.json and sample_customer.json for testing
+- I have upload 2 json files which are sample_product.json(Consists of Sample data of products) and sample_customer.json(Consists of Sample data of Customers) for testing

 ---
 ## 👨‍💻 Author